This guide describes the necessary configuration steps for Microsoft Skype for Business / Lync voice, video and application share call recording.

 Before deploying the solution, select the right deployment option and recording method based on the requirements.
 The Verba system can be deployed in multiple ways, supporting various recording methods.

 Before the starting the configuration, every Verba server and component have to be installed.
-For more information: Call recording for Microsoft Lync and Skype for Business
+For more information: Microsoft Skype for Business

 Configuring Voice, Video and Application share recording